Azure/azure-sdk-for-js/README.md

 2. Clone your fork locally (`git clone https://github.com/<youruser>/azure-sdk-for-js.git`)
 3. Open a terminal and move into your local copy (`cd azure-sdk-for-js`)
 4. Install and link all dependencies (`rush update`)

+#### Making the switch
+If you have previously worked in this repo using the `npm` workflow, the first time you switch to using Rush you should commit or stash any untracked files and then get back to a clean state by running `rush reset-workspace` before proceeding any further.
+This will get rid of any latent package-lock files, as well as your existing (incompatible) node_modules directories.
+You can then proceed down the path outlined below.

 #### Warning for VSCode users
 Visual Studio Code has a feature which will automatically fetch and install @types packages for you, using the standard npm package manager.
 This will cause problems with your node_modules directory, since Rush uses PNPM which lays out this directory quite differently.
 It's highly recommended that you ensure "Typescript: Disable Automatic Type Acquisition" is checked in your VSCode Workspace Settings (or ensure `typescript.disableAutomaticTypeAcquisition` is present in your .vscode/settings.json file).